GoodWeave’s vision is a world free of child labor.

 He was in the midst of carrying out this mission—traveling to Europe and the United States with support from the Reebok Human Rights Award, sharing his story, speaking out—when he was murdered in his home country of Pakistan in 1995, almost certainly in retaliation for his activism.
 He was 12 when he died.

 In 1999, I came across a magazine feature relaying the details of Iqbal’s short, heroic, and inspirational life.
 The article moved me profoundly.
 At the end of it, mention was made of a new organization being formed to continue Iqbal’s legacy by identifying, monitoring, and certifying South Asian carpet-weavers who had committed to manufacturing their rugs without the use of child labor.
-That organization, RugMark, would later come to be known as GoodWeave; and even though I couldn’t possibly have foreseen it on the day I learned of its existence, I would end up going to work there just a few months later, eventually becoming its chief executive officer.
+That organization is now known as GoodWeave; and even though I couldn’t possibly have foreseen it on the day I learned of its existence, I would end up going to work there just a few months later, eventually becoming its chief executive officer.